Marco Farfan

-Marco Antonio Farfan (born November 12, 1998) is an American professional soccer player who plays as a left-back for Major League Soccer club FC Dallas.
+Marco Antonio Farfan (born November 12, 1998) is an American professional soccer player who plays as a left-back for Liga MX club Tigres UANL.
 In 2017, he was named in the USL 20 Under 20, highlighting the league's 20 best players under 20 years old.

 Career

 Farfan joined Portland Timbers academy in 2013 and later signed with the club's United Soccer League affiliate Portland Timbers 2 (T2) at the beginning of their 2016 season.

 After one season in USL and while still in high school, Farfan moved to the Portland Timbers first team for the 2017 season.
-On March 12, 2017, he became the first true homegrown and youngest ever player (at age 18 years, 120 days) to start a game for the Portland Timbers.
-That season he played in six MLS games (five starts) and started one U.S. Open Cup game and earned an MLS Team of the Week honor in April.
-In 2018, he was loaned to T2, an arrangement that allows him to play for both that team and the first team.
+On March 12, 2017, he became the first true homegrown and youngest player (at 18 years, 120 days) to start for the Portland Timbers.
+That season, he played in six MLS games (five starts) and started one U.S. Open Cup game and earned an MLS Team of the Week honor in April.
+In 2018, he was loaned to T2, an arrangement that allowed him to play for both that team and the first team.

-On December 13, 2020, Farfan was traded to Los Angeles FC in exchange for $300,000 in general allocation money.
+On December 13, 2020, Farfan was traded to Los Angeles FC for $300,000 in general allocation money.

-On February 10, 2022, Farfan was traded to FC Dallas in exchange for Dallas defender Ryan Hollingshead.
+On February 10, 2022, Farfan was traded to FC Dallas for Dallas defender Ryan Hollingshead.

+On August 6, 2025, Farfan joined Mexican club Tigres UANL.

 Personal life

-Farfan was born in Portland, Oregon, and is of Mexican descent.
+Farfan was born in Gresham, Oregon, and is of Mexican descent.
 His brother Roberto Farfan played soccer for Oregon State University and the Timbers U23 team.